-The success of government lay at good policy making and their effective implementation.
-Public policies are intended at securing a good life for the people and the citizens.
-The present course comprises of all aspects of the public policy i.e., how is it formed, what are the forces and factorsthat shape it, how is it monitored, implemented and evaluated.
-The module gives the conceptual understanding of public policy and provides insights to critically examine them in normative andempirical frameworks.
+The success of government lies in good policy-making and effective implementation.
+Public policies are intended to secure a good life for the people and the citizens.
+The present course comprises all aspects of public policy, i.e., how it is formed, what forces and factors that shape it, and how it is monitored, implemented and evaluated.
+The module gives a conceptual understanding of public policy and provides insights on critically examining it in normative and empirical frameworks.